 - Bag/Bladder Tanks

 - Balanced Valves

-Constant flow systems are were the demand of the foam generator or delivery device for foam solution is constant, either because they are protecting a single risk or because all systems will operate simultaneously.
+Constant flow systems are where the demand of the foam generator or delivery device for foam solution is constant, either because they are protecting a single risk or because all systems will operate simultaneously.

-Variable flow systems include those were the demand of the delivery devices for foam solution varies over a significant range.
+Variable flow systems include those where the demand of the delivery devices for foam solution varies over a significant range.
 Ideal for more complex multi hazard systems were some but not all of the foam delivery devices or systems are on, and the number may vary.
 At the same time these variable flow systems must retain the capacity for all systems and devices to be activated at the same time if required.
 Examples of a variable flow system might be a zoned sprinkler system in a process area where just 1 zone, 2,3 or all 4 zones may be required to operate at any time.
 Or perhaps a tank farm with differing sized tanks.